alexandec/angular2-basics/README.md

 ## Observables
 - Promises solve callback hell.
 Observables solve it for streams of data
+- RxJS implements observables in Angular
-- Provides a rich set of FP helpers like Underscore, but for streams
+- Rich set of FP helpers.
+Like Underscore, but for streams
 - Angular's router and HTTP services use them
-- Many operators available: map, filter, merge, scan, etc
+- Many operators: map, filter, merge, scan, etc
 - Subscribe to websocket or mouse movements + transform stream
 - Simple example:
 ```